 Read our bird-watching guide for where to go and what to look for.
 The same important reminders above apply.

 Go on a self-guided photo tour of Boulder.
-Remember to maintain six feet of space between you and others.

 Find a quiet park and do some yoga.

 Many Boulder restaurants are accommodating requests for curbside pickup or are waiving delivery charges.
 Here's a list of Boulder restaurants with curbside, to-go or delivery.